 After Graduating from Barts & The London in 2011 Neil has worked in emergency care in America, South Africa and most recently in Sierra Leone during the Ebola outbreak.
 When not at work he enjoys going on long bike rides - both on and off road.

-Sarah is a Specialty Registrar in Anaesthetics & Intensive Care Medicine in Tayside.
-Prior to working with EMRS, her pre-hospital experience included being on the medical team at the Fort William Mountain Bike World Cup and completing the Diploma in Mountain Medicine.
-Sarah is interested in teaching and is an instructor on ALS and APLS courses, as well as contributing regularly to undergraduate teaching at the Universities of Dundee and Aberdeen.
+Sarah is a final year Specialty Registrar in Anaesthetics & Intensive Care Medicine in Tayside.
+Prior to joining EMRS in 2016, her pre-hospital experience included being part of the medical team at the UCI Mountain Bike World Cup in Fort William and completing the Diploma in Mountain Medicine.
+Sarah is interested in teaching and is an instructor on ALS and APLS courses, as well as contributing regularly to undergraduate teaching at the University of Dundee.
 Her other interests include altitude physiology and rural critical care.

 In her spare time Sarah enjoys mountain biking, hillwalking, ski touring, playing music, baking, and planning her next adventure!
 Her favourite place is the west coast of Harris.